rmccrear/codex-lv1-may-2025/guides/local-development.md

 ## Step 2: Download Your Full Project

+📁 Now let’s get your full project set up on your computer.
+You’ll collect all your files and organize them into one folder on your machine.

 **Do This:**
 1. Create a new folder in your **Documents** directory for your website files.
 2. Download all HTML, CSS, and image files from your project into this folder.